-Server or Data Center versions of Jira Software required, and configured according to requirements linked below.
+Jira Software Server or Data Center instances are supported, and configured according to requirements linked below.
 For specific version support, please reference the Jira Marketplace listing.

 If you use Jira Cloud, use the Asana for Jira Cloud integration

 How to install

 The Jira Admin needs to create the application link by installing the plug-in from the Jira Server Marketplace.
 The Jira Admin will need to complete the first steps, then the end users in Asana will be able to add the integration to any projects they have access to.